ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 ## That's It

-Well, kind of.
-Of course some improvements could be made.
+Of course there are improvements that could be made.
 For example, we could make sure the padding on `path` couldn't get exceeded so that sorting doesn't break down.
 We could also create split pages into two if too many nodes are added without a page refresh.
 Of course this is just a demonstration, so we'll leave it there.

-I hope you found this helpful.
+Hopefully you found this helpful.
 I certainly learned a lot about tree structures in relational databases and handling inserts in paginated data in livewire.
-Until next time, happy coding!